tenstorrent/riescue/docs/source/tutorials/riescuec/riescue_c_brief.rst

 Next Steps
 ==========

-- Try the bringup mode tutorial for hands-on examples
+- See the :doc:`bringup_mode_tutorial` for a hands-on example for running RiescueC
-- Check the configuration examples for your target extensions
+- Check the configuration examples for your target extensions in the :doc:`../cpu_configuration` page
-- Use test plan mode for advanced verification scenarios
+- Use test plan mode for advanced verification scenarios in the :doc:`test_plan_tutorial` page